 When ready to use, bring to room temperature and top with cheese and bacon.
 Cover with aluminum foil and bake at 375 degrees for 30-40 minutes until warm throughout.
 Uncover and bake for another 5 minutes.

 Yes, these potatoes freeze beautifully.
-The fat content of the cream, butter, cream cheese, and sour cream holds up the consistency of the potatoes.
+The fat content of the cream, butter, cream cheese, and sour cream maintains the potatoes' consistency.

-Cool the potatoes completely.
-Wrap tightly and store in the freezer for up to 2 months.
-Thaw in the refrigerator.
+To freeze, cool the potatoes completely.
+Wrap them tightly and store them in the freezer for up to 2 months.
+Thaw them in the refrigerator.
 Reheat small portions in the microwave.
-For larger portions, cover the casserole with aluminum foil and heat in a 375-degree oven until warmed through.
+For larger portions, cover the casserole with aluminum foil and heat in a 375℉ oven until warmed through.

 📖 Recipe Card